iAbhishek91/learn-terraform/docs/00-tf-commands.md

 # The resource aws_security_group.allow_all in the module root has been marked as tainted.
 $ terraform taint aws_security_group.allow_all

-#The resource module.route_tables.azurerm_route_table.rt["DefaultSubnet"] in the module root has been marked as tainted.
+# The resource module.route_tables.azurerm_route_table.rt["DefaultSubnet"] in the module root has been marked as tainted.
 terraform taint 'module.route_tables.azurerm_route_table.rt["DefaultSubnet"]'
+# sub module
+tf taint "module.a.module.b.aws_instance.temp"

 # Untaint have same syntax as taint
 terraform untaint